ArrowrIcon Home icon

 Envelope of a Christmas letter home from school, 1903

 Note also the postcode.
 Postcodes have become much more complex over the years.
-Here in 1903, the Edmonton postcode was just N; while I was growing up in the 1940s it was N18.
-I don't know what it is now but it is almost certainly six characters or so.
+In Edmonton in 1903, the postcode was just N standing for North London; while I was growing up in the 1940s it was N18.
+I don't know what it is now but it is almost certainly six characters or more.

-There was no stamp on the envelope which means that the boys were trusted to hand over their letters to their parents - not that there was anything judgemental in them.
+There was no stamp on the envelope which means that the boys were trusted to hand over their letters to their parents - not that there was any reason why they shouldn't other than cultural norms.

 If you can add anything to this page or provide a photo, I would be pleased if you would contact me.